sbelharbi/structured-output-ae/README.md

-# Structured output auto-encoders: an application to facial landmark detection
+# A regularization scheme for structured output problems: an application to facial landmark detection
 This repository contains the code used for the paper:

 "A regularization scheme for structured output problems: an application to